CARNIVORE DIET

 Autophagy

 Autophagy is the body’s natural process of self-repair, where it breaks down and recycles damaged cells, proteins, and other components.
-This process is crucial for maintaining cellular health, reducing inflammation, and supporting optimal functioning.
-When following a carnivore diet, autophagy is often enhanced, especially during fasting periods or protein-sparing fasts (MSMF).
-By cutting out processed foods and focusing on nutrient-dense, animal-based foods, the body can enter a state where it efficiently burns fat and repairs cells, leading to improved skin health, better muscle recovery, and enhanced mental clarity.
-Autophagy is one of the reasons why many people experience significant health benefits on the carnivore diet, such as increased longevity, improved immune function, and reduced risk of chronic disease.
+This process is essential for maintaining cellular health, reducing inflammation, and supporting overall optimal functioning.
+When following a carnivore diet, autophagy can be significantly enhanced, particularly during fasting periods or protein-sparing modified fasts (MSMF).
+By eliminating processed foods and focusing on nutrient-dense, animal-based foods, the body can enter a state where it efficiently burns fat and repairs damaged cells.
+This process contributes to benefits like improved skin health, faster muscle recovery, and better mental clarity.

 Insulin Sensitivity